chauby/chauby.github.io/pages/cv.md

 My main research topics in the past five years have been computer vision and real applications scenery.
 I participated in several projects and realized the different computer vision model applications.
 I am also interested in the technology which combines NLP with CV, such as merging attention mechanisms in CV.
 The Transformer is a good example.
 I think multimodal learning tasks will be the next big trend for computer vision, like interdisciplinary integration.
 My further research intention is to develop a human-like computer vision system.
 From my perspective, integrating NLP and CV is similar to matching the computer vision model to the performance of the human eye combined with the brain.
 I believe that in the future, computer vision models will compare the performance of the human eye.

 ## **Research Interests**

+- Machine Learning and Deep Learning
 - Computer Vision
 - Natural Language Processing
 - Multimodal Machine Learning
-- Machine Learning and Deep Learning
+- Robotics

 ## **Educations**

 ### 2022 - Expected 2023

 - Master candidate
 - Electronic Engineering, School of Electronic and Computer Engineering, The Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/), Hong Kong, China
 - CPA: 3.8, TGA: 3.8 (The First Term)

 ### 2018 - 2022

 - Bachelor of Engineering with Honour, Second Class Upper Division
 - Electronic Information Engineering, School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen [(CUHKSZ)](https://www.cuhk.edu.cn/en), Shenzhen, China.

 ## **Awards & Honors**

 - Computer Association Scholarship
 - The 3rd Prize in the World Drone Championship Campus Tour

 ## **Contact**

 - Email: jwudm@connect.ust.hk
 - Github: [JiachengWu-5](https://github.com/JiachengWu-5)
 - My CV file is shown in [JiachengWu_CV.pdf](/assets/personal_file/Jiacheng_WU_CV.pdf).